The-Politico/nicar18-reusable-charts/DEVELOPING.md

 Why do we need a `labelAccessor` if it isn't in our data?
 It's because `labelAccessor` is used by our `colorScale` (`lines 74-76` in `file-3.js`) to assign colors to our lines.
 In this example, we only draw one line, so having a label in our data isn't necessary, which is why we pass in a meaningless string.
 But in our next example when we draw a multi-line chart, you'll see `labelAccessor` in action.

-That said, we should have `labelAccessor` defined in our props object in our chart module (`file-3.js`), as it's a good practice to only overwrite props in your `create()` method that already exist as defaults in your chart module.
+That said, we should have `labelAccessor` defined in our props object in our chart module (`file-3.js`), as it's good practice to only overwrite props in your `create()` method that already exist as defaults in your chart module.
 So let's go back to `file-3.js` and uncomment `labelAccessor: d => d.cat` in our `props` object.
 Save the file and look at your console again.

 What is the value of our `labelAccessor` in our `processedData` array?
 It's still the long string and not our default `labelAccessor` we just uncommented.
 And that's because any props you pass through in the creation of your chart overwrite default props set in your chart module thanks to that get-setter function at the bottom of `render()` we talked about earlier.

 The significance of all this is we can now pass our chart module any data set regardless of how our variables are named and then rename them using our data accessors `xAccessor`, `yAccessor`, and `labelAccessor`.

 This makes our chart code reusable.
 Because instead of calling `d.year` or `d.value`, like we did in `file-2.js`, we can now simply call `d.x`, `d.y` and `d.label`.
-(In `file-2.js`, we hard coded our stroke color, so didn't even have a colorScale).
+(In `file-2.js`, we hard coded our stroke color, so didn't use `d.label` or even have a colorScale).

 Now, let's test the reusability of our chart with a new data set and draw a multi-line chart.